[3.20] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 NOTE: There are endgame options for both Amulet and Body Armor slots.
 Shield Crush just needs to hit Level 24.
 I would recommend the +2 Body and the +1 amulet if you do not want to heavily invest into this build.

 Budget Recommendation - Rare Shield with ~2000 Armor

 Explanation: A crafted shield will be very easy to do because of Essences.
 Using Essence of Dread, we can force up to +340-370 FLAT armor on our shield.
 This is big because although its slightly lower than the natural T1 modifier, it is significantly more consistent to make a budget shield.

 For a baseline we will want a good life roll and the ability to craft % increased armor on our shield to hit 1500 armour.

 The best shield for us to use for damage is an Item Level 73 or higher Colossal Tower Shield.

-A shaper influenced Colossal Tower Shield is best in slot for Life Gain on Block, but not required early on.
+A shaper influenced or Warlord's influenced Colossal Tower Shield is best in slot for Life Gain on Block, but not required.
 The bar for Life Gain on Block is only Level 68.
 We go for 73 or higher for the T3 % increased armor roll.
 When it comes to a high-budget shield, we want a 86 shield for the T1 % armor chance.